ArcZz/Motion-planning-of-robots/README.txt

 How to run our program:

 Open our project in the NetBeans IDE and click Run.
+Wait for the file chooser to open, then continue.
 Locate the test file to run, in this case "room*.txt" which is located in src/project/room.txt from the initial directory.
 Click Open or press the Enter key on your keyboard.
 Enjoy the show.